 This hotel also has a main lobby bar which is the place to see and be seen in Vancouver and is great for people watching.
-It has probably the most stunning pool in Vancouver which is surrounded by loungers and cabanas and is a great place to hang out in the summer.
-Rounding the hotel off is an outdoor terrace, a garden, and the Botanist Restaurant which offers a menu inspired by the principals of botany, organic farming, and sustainable sourcing.
+It has probably the most stunning pool in Vancouver, surrounded by loungers and cabanas and is a great place to hang out in the summer.
+Rounding the hotel off is an outdoor terrace, a garden, and the Botanist Restaurant, which offers a menu inspired by the principles of botany, organic farming, and sustainable sourcing.

 The lobby lounge is a really fun feature of this hotel as it turns into a bar at night and attracts some of Vancouver’s finest try-hards.
 It’s to people watch but can be quite lively and is certainly not a relaxing lounge bar to take the family or look for some peace.

 A Harbour View Room in the Pacific Rim is your best room choice from these hotels, although the Waterfront has a similar view.
 Pac Rim has more frills with a TV in the bathroom mirror, virtual surround soundbar, iPad room controls, super fluffy bathrobes, more dining options, better gym.

 Both the Gold lounges at the Pacific Rim and Vancouver Waterfront during the summer months since both have an awesome outside patio.
 The Fairmont Pacific Rim Gold Club Lounge offers breathtaking views of Coal Harbour, Stanley Park and the North Shore Mountains.

 6. Clayoquot Wilderness Resort